 Personal Banker: Job Description & Requirements

 Personal bankers help clients manage their money in order to balance risk and return.
 These professionals must have a strong knowledge of the banking industry and investing.
-There are academic and licensing requirements for personal bankers that can vary depending on the services rendered.
+Academic and licensing requirements for personal bankers can vary depending on the services rendered.

 Personal Banker Job Description

 Personal bankers are sometimes referred to as securities, commodities, and financial services sales agents.
 They are responsible for performing banking duties and overseeing the financial activities for personal accounts.
 Personal bankers need to be comfortable with marketing techniques, such as cold-calling, to help build a customer-base.

 Personal bankers typically work in an office environment, although they may meet clients in a social setting or attend networking events.
 They need excellent customer service skills and must be comfortable explaining investment options.
 Depending on the branch of personal banking, these professionals may work more than 40 hours a week.

 According to the U.S. Bureau of Labor Statistics (BLS), employment opportunities for personal financial advisors were expected to increase 27% from 2012 to 2022, which is considerably faster than average.
 While there is a high turnover rate for this career, potential openings can be hampered by the availability of accounts over the Internet and financial downturns.

 The May 2013 BLS report states that the median annual salary earned by personal financial advisors was $75,320, and the top 25% of earners made $124,680 or more per year.
 Highly populated states, such as New York, California, and Texas, had the largest number of personal bankers employed during that time.